Kong/developer.konghq.com/app/_gateway_entities/upstream.md

     - deck
     - terraform

-description: An upstream refers to the service applications sitting behind Kong Gateway, to which client requests are forwarded.
+description: An upstream refers to the service applications sitting behind {{site.base_gateway}}, to which client requests are forwarded.

 schema:
     api: gateway/admin-ee